 Progressive Muscle Relaxation is a process in which systematically tensing and releasing your muscles enhances your ability to relax.
-It is an opportunity to become more aware of how we hold tension in our body that can lead to chronic pain or discomfort.
-You will move through the different muscle groups of your body and by tightening and releasing, will be able to consciously bring more relaxation to each part.
+It is an opportunity to become more aware of how we hold tension in our bodies that can lead to chronic pain or discomfort.
+You will move through the different muscle groups of your body and, by tightening and releasing, will be able to consciously bring more relaxation to each part.

 If you feel comfortable closing your eyes, go ahead and allow them to close now.
-If you’d rather leave them open, just hold a light gentle gaze on a point about 3 to 5 feet in front of you.
+If you’d rather leave them open, just hold a light, gentle gaze on a point about 3 to 5 feet in front of you.
 You’ll now move into tensing and relaxing the muscles throughout the body.

 Tense your facial muscles by squinting your eyes, wrinkling your nose, bringing the corners of your mouth towards your ears, and tensing your jaw.

 Just letting the muscles go soft.
 Noticing what it feels like as these muscles become more and more relaxed.